md-imranhasan/yinili_lab_Rna_seq_pipeline/ALS_Spectrum_MND_RNA_analysis_pipeline.md

 ## 🧬 RNA-seq Processing Pipeline — GSE124439 (Hammell 2019)

 This repository documents a full end-to-end workflow for processing the GSE124439 RNA-seq dataset
-('PRJNA512012') using the Negishi HPC cluster at Purdue.
+('PRJNA512012') using the HPC cluster at Purdue.
-The example focuses on the Frontal Cortex, and Motor Cortex (Medial) sub-regions.
+This work focuses on the Frontal Cortex, and Motor Cortex (Medial) sub-regions.
 ```
 ---
 ### This work flowing this paper: